About Gerald Patterson Glass

 Gerald creates each piece in his own private studio located in the northern Colorado mountains.
 He forms his clean lined art glass using traditional tools.
 He uses both traditional and non-traditional techniques in a modern studio.
 Much of his glass art he creates solo.
 This echoes the tradition of the forefathers of the early 1970s American small studio movement.
 Taught this way, it remains the root of his style of glass art.

-Technique and Process
+His Technique and Process

 Patterson’s studio is unique in the glass world.
 It is smaller.
 And, unlike the majority of glassblowers, Patterson works solo, using many rare techniques.

-A master glass artist for 21 years, pushing the limits of his abilities.
+Gerald has been a master glass artist for 21 years, pushing the limits of his abilities.
 Finding new challenges to conquer and techniques to master.
 Part of the joy in his work is from the problem solving involved in creating something new and unique.
 He is exploring the use of another set of hands, or an assistant to aid in the glass forming process.
 His current work is a combination of solo and assisted work.

 The organic shape and feel of Gerald's hand blown glass platters and vases have flowing lines of sumptuous color.
 They are just outrageously beautiful!
 This makes them striking accents for your wall or table-top decoration.
-Modern and clean lined, they work well at home or your office or business setting.
+Modern and clean lined, they work well at home or in your office or business setting.
 The simple shapes lend themselves to multiple decors.
 They make memorable corporate gifts or a most special wedding or housewarming gift.
 And they are perfect for a bit of self-indulgence!
 The platters are ready for you to wall mount with sturdy wire hangers.
 The vases provide you with stunning centerpieces for your console table or wall niche.

 His work is rich in earthy color saturation with red, rust, caramel and gold.
-Or, incorporates the opposite end of the color spectrum; celestial shades of blue, aqua and green.
+Or, incorporates the opposite end of the color spectrum; celestial shades of blue, aqua, and green.
 The variety of hues and forms can accent both residential and corporate settings.
 The swirl of colors appears both natural and unique.
 Shapes are fluid and sensual.
 This collection of glass works of art is ideal to grace your home or office.
 Gerald Patterson Glass brings nature's exuberant colors inside.